S2S-ICO/Verification/README.md

 ## 5. Issues
 ### Patch note
-Please use the templates provided in the "Issues" tab to request improvements to Verification.
-Requests are priritized and will be addressed as soon as possible.
+Please use the "Issues" tab at the top to request issues that need to be addressed.

 ## 6. Contributors & Acknowledgements
 Contributors who provides